tkssharma/daily-code-problem-solving/sept-29-daily-code-strings.md

 - How do you check if a given string is a palindrome? (solution)
 - How do you find the length of the longest substring without repeating characters? (solution)
 - Given string str, - How do you find the longest palindromic substring in str? (solution)
-- How to convert a byte array to String? (solution)
+- How to convert a byte array to String? (solution) DONE
-- How to remove the duplicate character from String? (solution)
+- How to remove the duplicate character from String? (solution) DONE
-- How to find the maximum occurring character in given String? (solution)
+- How to find the maximum occurring character in given String? (solution) DONE
-- How do you remove a given character from String? (solution)
+- How do you remove a given character from String? (solution) DONE

 Most Common Solutions